Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_HEALTH_ERR_Module_devicehealth.md

    3. Repeat for each node listed in step 1.

-4. Verify ceph mgr is operational.
+4. Verify Ceph mgr is operational.
    1. Verify the .mgr pool was automatically created.

       ```bash